Education | 25.03.2019

 Cost: R5500 per person.
 Cost includes course fees and refreshments daily.

 NOTE: This is a highly competitive workshop so seats are limited.
-Please complete and submit the application form.
-We will contact you to confirm whether there is space available.
+Once you have submitted the completed the registration form, we will contact you with banking details for payment.